srxqds/PureExcel/README.md

 As we know, Excel 2007 is a open xml format and compress with Zip foramt.

-It have no third library dependence and almost can run any .net framwork(No Excel Interop, No Open XML SDK and No using Linq and Xml of C# System api), maybe on window mobile you shoud modify a little for the missing api.
+It have no third library dependence and almost can run any .net framwork(No Excel Interop, No Open XML SDK and No using Linq, Xml and DataSet of C# System api), maybe on window mobile you shoud modify a little for the missing api.

 I use the ZipArchive(https://github.com/srxqds/ZipWrapper) and XMLParser(https://github.com/srxqds/XMLParser).